1. Previous: Chapter 15

 }

-It’s tempting to see that similarity and conclude that sealed types are just a more sophisticated kind of enum class, but that comparison is usually more confusing than helpful.
+After noticing that similarity, it’s tempting to think of sealed types as a more sophisticated kind of enum class, but that comparison can be misleading.
 Sealed types and enum classes have some critical differences that are important to know.

 First, there’s a difference between what the conditional is checking.
 With a sealed type, your conditional is checking subtypes of the sealed type.